ForeignPolicyMagazine/Chartbuilder/README.md

 PolitiFact's Chartbuilder fork
 =========================

-This will become PolitiFact's Chartbuilder implmentation, based on NPR's fork of Quartz's Chartbuilder project.
+This is Foreign Policy's implementation of PolitiFact's Chartbuilder based on NPR's fork of Quartz's Chartbuilder project.

 For the original Chartbuilder README see `Chartbuilder_README.md`.